Watch Roq.ad Webinar: Navigating a Rapidly Changing US Digital Advertising Landscape

 If you want to know more about CCPA, take a look at this government website.
 Lastly, let’s take a closer look at the difference between CCPA and GDPR.
 There are some important points that need to be discussed.

 If you’ve never heard of GDPR, that means you live and work outside the European Union.
-The General Data Protection Regulation was introduced back in 2016, and it is a legal framework that sets all the necessary guidelines and regulations concerning processing personal data coming from individuals living and working in the European Union.
+The General Data Protection Regulation was introduced back in 2016, and it is a legal framework that sets guidelines and regulations concerning processing personal data coming from individuals living and working in the European Union.

 When compared to CCPA, GDPR is a much more complex and broader privacy protection law.
-In short, the main rule in GDPR is called “privacy by default,” and it means that for a European company to process personal data, it needs to have prior consent from a specific person.
+In short, the main rule in GDPR is called “privacy by default,” and it means that for a company to process personal data, it needs to have prior consent from a specific person.
 Under GDPR, Europeans have a whole range of rights, including the right to access, erase, and modify their personal information.
 Furthermore, they almost always have the right to withdraw their consent to process personal data.
 CCPA is, without a doubt, a more specific law.

 Let’s go further.
 GDPR provides six legal reasons to process personal data, whereas CCPA doesn’t give any.
 This means that businesses in California can process personal data however way they want and for whatever they want.
 All they have to do is provide the opt-out procedure.